sreejithkchandran/ProacAlert/README.md

 1)This application required internet connectivity to download data feed from NVD NIST.

-2)This application 7zip command line application installed/extracted in C:\Program Files
+2)This application required 7zip command line installed/extracted in C:\Program Files

 3)Do not remove any files from the application directory.